Frederick Gordon Crosby: Crosby's work

 Crosby bridges the divide between illustrator and artist.
 He was an illustrator with such outstanding creative and artistic ability that he was able to raise his historic records into works of art.

 Crosby painted some very fine Landscapes, for example the oil paintings he did in 1918-1919 of the Scottish Highlands.
 At least two works are known to exist.
 One is in a private collection.
 The others whereabouts are currently unknown.

 Crosby worked at a time when road transport was still in its infancy.
 The cars he illustrated then, are today the pride of many car collections.
-His work reflects the excitement of this time, which almost lost with today's modern cars.
+His work reflects the excitement of this time, which is lost with today's modern cars.
 While some of Crosby's paintings represent events he actually saw, many reflect stories told to him by eyewitnesses.
-These he reproduced in his own unique style, shot through with exaggerated excitement and atmosphere.
+These he reproduced in his own style, shot through with exaggerated excitement and atmosphere.

 He is well known for his coverage of many of the great car races of the day, including Le Mans (see 24 hours of Le Mans), and the Monte Carlo Rally and Alpine Rally.
 The cars he best loved to illustrate were the big, pre-World War One racing cars, which feature prominently in much of his work.
 These cars lent themselves well to an artistic licence for slight exaggeration of their features.
 His touring scenes reflect the atmosphere of wealth and excess that surrounded these cars at the time.

 Crosby, working at one of the greatest periods in the history of the car, did an enormous amount to glamorise motoring and motorsport of his time.
 His artwork fetches high prices, and both imitations and forgeries exist.